Charles Bruce Fergusson: Archival and academic career

+Death and legacy

 Fergusson was awarded the Order of Canada on 4 July 1978 and was invested posthumously on 25 April 1979, following his death in Halifax on 20 September 1978.
 In his honour, Dalhousie University established the C. Bruce Fergusson Prize, awarded to the top Honours student in the history department who enrolls in a Masters program in the study of Nova Scotian history.

 Place-Names and Places of Nova Scotia

 The Public Archives of Nova Scotia published Place-Names and Places of Nova Scotia in 1967, with an introduction by Fergusson.
 The book was developed as a special project to celebrate the Canadian Centennial.
-It contains over 2300 locations, each with a description of varying length from four or five sentences to several pages.
+It contains over 2,300 locations, each with a description of varying length from four or five sentences to several pages.
 The descriptions discuss the origin of each name as well as a brief account of the location's history.
-Prior to the publication of the book, the only study exclusively dedicated to the toponomy of Nova Scotia was Thomas J. Brown's Place-Names of the Province of Nova Scotia (1922).
+Prior to the publication of the book, the only study exclusively dedicated to the toponymy of Nova Scotia was Thomas J. Brown's Place-Names of the Province of Nova Scotia (1922).